donkruger/AVA/README.md

 # AVA
-Agentic RAG Artifact for LLM Investment Advice
+An Agentic RAG Artifact for LLM Investment Advice